Pierina Legnani: Biography

 Under the direction of famous ballet choreographer Marius Petipa, Legnani originated numerous roles including, Cinderella in 1893, Swan Lake in 1895, Raymonda in 1898, and La Camargo in 1901.
 She is widely reputed to be the first ballerina to perform 32 fouettés en tournant in the coda of the Grand Pas d'action of the ballet Cinderella.

 The execution of 32 turns on pointe is a bravura achievement emphasizing the dancer's strength and technique.
 A sequence of 32 fouetté turns was later choreographed into the Black Swan solo in act 3 of Swan Lake and is still used to this day.
 Legnani was one of only two ballet dancers appointed prima ballerina assoluta at the Maryinsky Theatre.

-Her last performance was in the Minkus/Petipa ballet La Camargo on January 28, 1901, after which she retired to live in her villa at Lake Como.
+Her last performance was in the Minkus/Petipa ballet La Camargo on 28 January 1901, after which she retired to live in her villa at Lake Como.

 After retiring from the stage she lived in Italy and served on the examining board of La Scala Ballet School until 4 months before her death.
-She died on November 15, 1930.
+She died on 15 November 1930, aged 67.